Looking Under the Label

-Students will evaluate food package labels, determine their meaning, and use the Claim, Evidence, and Reasoning model to determine the value of the label in relation to food production practices, nutrition, health, and food safety.
+Students evaluate food package labels, determine their meaning, and use the Claim, Evidence, and Reasoning model to determine the value of the label in relation to food production practices, nutrition, health, and food safety.
 Students will engage in critical thinking to recognize the impact of food package labels in relation to marketing, consumer perceptions of food, and farming practices.
 Grades 9-12

 - If...Then cards, 1 copy per class printed single-sided

 - Critical Thinking Prompts, projected for class or 1 hard-copy per group (8)